photography portfolio of Motmots

 nest in tunnels in banks, laying about four white eggs.
 Some species form large colonies of up to 40 paired individuals.
 The eggs hatch after about 20 days, and the young leave the nest after another 30 days.
 Both parents care for the young.
 Motmots

-I teach wildlife and nature photography workshops across the US and lead safaris in Africa as well.
+I teach wildlife and nature photography workshops around the world.
 Several of my workshops feature bird photography.
 You can learn more about my workshops online at www.wildlifeworkshops.com.